zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <img src="./assets/md/assets/inpaint/pyramids.png"  height="500" />

 Note:
-Image pyramid is built by scaling down the original image by factor 2.
-After that we run the algorithm at the lowest scale and after that propagate results to the upper level and perform processing.
+It is built by scaling down the original image by factor 2.
+After that we run the algorithm starting from the lowest scale and propagate the results to the upper level and perform processing.

----
-<span class="menu-title" style="display: none">Patch Match</span>

-### Critical part
-- Nearest Neighbour Field (NNF) <!-- .element: class="fragment" -->
-- Amount of Patches = Amount of pixels <!-- .element: class="fragment" -->
-  - 800 * 600 = 480 000
-- Use PatchMatch <!-- .element: class="fragment" -->
-  - Requires ~ 5 iterations

-Note:
-The most time consuming part of this approach is to find best match for every patch at the entire image.
-To build a mapping of a patch to its best match.
-This mapping is called (Show first bullet)

-Nearest Neighbour Field.
-In order to build this mapping we need to go thru the enentire image **for each patch** and find its best match.
-Image contains (Next bullet)

-A plenty of patches.
-It could be a quadratic complexity.
-But (Next bullet)

-There is a nice PatchMatch algorithm that allows to speed up his process significantly.
-More iterations we perform the precisier NNF becomes.

-Now we should be able to outline the entire process (Next slide)

 ---
 <!-- .slide: data-transition="none" -->